Sreenidi Deccan FC

 Sreenidi Deccan Football Club is an Indian professional football club based in Hyderabad, Telangana.
-Established on 1 January 2015 as a football academy at Hyderabad and launched from Visakhapatnam, Andhra Pradesh in 2021, the club currently competes in the I-League.
+It was established on 1 January 2015 as a football academy in Hyderabad, and later was launched from Visakhapatnam, Andhra Pradesh in 2021.
+The club is currently competing in the I-League, the second tier of the Indian football league system.

 On 5 June 2020, All India Football Federation (AIFF) issued an invitation to accept bids for new clubs to join the I-League and on 12 August, Sreenidi Deccan FC was granted playing rights directly in 2021–22 I-League.

 History

 Formation and journey

 Sreenidi football academy was founded in January 2015 in Aziznagar.
 It received the first accreditation from the AIFF in June 2019 and in its initial years the club played in the football leagues for the age groups of U13, U15 & U18.
 On 5 June 2020, the AIFF issued an invitation to accept bids for new clubs to join the league, and on 12 August Sreenidi Deccan were granted playing rights directly in 2021–22 I-League.
 Sreenidi Deccan Football Club was formally launched on 7 July 2021 in Visakhapatnam by state sports minister Muttamsetti Srinivasa Rao.
-In 2021, they participated in the IFA Shield and reached the final, losing to Real Kashmir FC by 2–1 and finished as runners-up.
+In 2021, they participated in the IFA Shield and reached the final, losing to Real Kashmir by 2–1 and finished as runners-up.

 The club began its league campaign on 27 December against NEROCA with a 3–2 defeat.
-In the next game, they defeated TRAU by 3–1 with a brace from Colombian striker David Castañeda, and later lost 3–1 to Mohammedan Sporting.
+In the next game, they defeated TRAU by 3–1 with a brace from Colombian striker David Castañeda, and later lost 3–1 to Mohammedan.
 After finishing fourth in group stage with six wins in twelve matches, they moved to the championship stage.
 At the end, the club finished their maiden league campaign in third place with 32 points in 18 matches, and won the last match against Churchill Brothers on 14 May.
 Later in November, the club participated in Baji Rout Cup in Odisha and reached semi-finals.

 In August 2022, Portuguese manager Carlos Vaz Pinto was appointed head coach.
 The club retained their key players including Colombian striker David Castañeda Muñoz.
 In 2022–23 I-League season, Sreenidi Deccan achieved second position.
+After winning qualifying matches, they entered into the 2023 Indian Super Cup, and began their journey with a 1–1 draw with Bengaluru.
+The club later thrashed Kerala Blasters by 2–0.
+In the last group stage match against RoundGlass Punjab, Sreenidi lost 1–0 and failed to progress to the semi-finals.